 None of us know when we’ll be tested in life.
 Some tests are big.
 Some are small.
-A test my husband Randy will never forget came on a June night in 1995 involving several confused neighbors, two police cruisers and a Chihuahua named Poopsie.
+A test my husband Randy will never forget came on a June night, involving several confused neighbors, two police cruisers, and a Chihuahua named Poopsie.

 That late afternoon I’d brought Poopsie home from the pound.
 Our two little boys, ages 5 and 2, were ecstatic.
 “We have a doggie!!”
 Patrick and Paul shouted, jumping up and down.